priyankgada/The-Complete-Practical-Certified-Ethical-Hacking-Course-in-English/README.md

 # The-Complete-Practical-Certified-Ethical-Hacking-Course-in-English
 Learn Ethical Hacking in English - Full CEH course - CEH v11 Courseware - CEH v11 Pdf - CEH v11 Videos
 Full Details - https://www.youtube.com/watch?v=cHkI4l3lmnk&list=PLQzKQEJTLWfw_jmhCQ7ribMUkkAB8RMGi ( Check Playlists )
 In this course , We will be learning Ethical Hacking.
 We will setup three virtual labs and perform attacks like ARP spoofing, ARP poisioning, ARP injection, Man-in-the-middle attacks and many other attacks.
 We will also learn about VPN.
 We will also be learning about honeypots and how to work around with wireshark.
-This is the beginners course in Ethical Hacking.
+This is the beginners course in Ethical Hacking.If you find the course interesting hit the like button and subscribe for more such amazing content!

 # Get Full Access To The Course -